giorgossaridakis/clock/README.md

 space toggles 12/24 hour mode

-any alphanumerical key will add to the city you wish to locate, enter will look for it
+any alphabet key will add to the city you wish to locate, enter will look for it

+a numerical input, followed by enter will jump to that page

 pgup, pgdown move through city pages